 Description Details Stagecraft Design &amp; Production 3-4 Students will build on the skills learned in Stagecraft Production 1-2 with an emphasis on stage production, design, and production leadership.
 Advanced skills and techniques are developed through the completion of more complex hands-on projects.
 Students will have opportunities to become crew heads, assistants and stage managers.
 Students will become familiar with career and occupational opportunities within the field and will have an opportunity to show their work, make design presentations and present portfolios for review by industry professionals.
 A commitment to after school, evenings, weekends and CTSO participation (the student organization) is expected.
 Prerequisite: Stagecraft Production 1-2 Credit: 1/ CTE Location: WCHS Stagecraft Design &amp; Production Internship Students will experience on-the-job training in a career path.
 Requirements include three weeks of classroom instruction in job preparation and application and 60 hours per semester of on the job field work.
 Artifacts include a complete portfolio, two employer evaluations, two instructor field evaluations, a final, written summary and reflection.
 Students must provide their own transportation to the internship site.
-Prerequisite: Stagecraft Production 3-4 Credit: 1/ CTE Location: WCHS Theater, Cinema and Film Production Students will be introduced to the basics of film and theater production.
+Prerequisite: Stagecraft Production 3-4 Credit: 1/ CTE Location: WCHS Fine Arts Tutor Students will play a pivotal role in supporting and guiding fellow students in their artistic pursuits.
+In this course, students will support the teacher with one-on-one tutoring, small group tutoring, providing feedback, and helping peers build their artistic skills.
+Students will work directly with the teacher ot learn how to best support the goals of the students and arts program.
+Prerequisite: Approval by Teacher Credit: 1/ Repeatable Location: All Theater, Cinema and Film Production Students will be introduced to the basics of film and theater production.
 Elements of lighting, sound, wardrobe and camerawork will be studied.
 Addition, the history of film and theater will be examined.
 Prerequisite: None Credit: 1/ Elective Location: iSchool